How to Set Up a Video Review and Approval Workflow That Works

 Handle Conflicting Feedback

 When two stakeholders disagree, escalate to the person with final authority.
 Don't try to satisfy both by averaging their opinions.
-"Make it a little shorter" (when one said cut 30 seconds and one said don't cut anything) satisfies nobody.
+"Make it a little shorter" (when one said cut thirty seconds and one said don't cut anything) satisfies nobody.
+Document the decision and who made it.
+This protects you if someone later asks why you didn't implement their feedback.

 Close the Loop

-When a video is approved, communicate clearly:
+When a video is approved, communicate :

 - Confirm approval was received